sourabhkv/ytdl/README.md

 <h2>WORKING</h2>

-youtube-dl searches streams available in website and displays streams.
+yt-dlp (youtube-dl for older version) searches streams available in website and displays streams.
 *sometimes there may only be only video stream(s) available or no streams at all.Using VPN might help.*
-User selects streams and browse location *(default location in downloads)*. ffmpeg converts it into videos/audios. if m4a is selected audio format ffmpeg uses AtomicParsley to write metadata in m4a file.
+User selects streams and browse location *(default location in downloads could be changed)*. ffmpeg converts it into videos/audios. if m4a is selected audio format ffmpeg uses AtomicParsley to write metadata in m4a file.
 Pygame window displays live download progress(for older version).<br />